poetic/short-stack/README.md

 To add more roles, first add a line to the galaxy file so that they will be downloaded.
 Then add the appropriate configuration to your ~/.stack.yml file.

-Community contributed roles are available to extend your stack.
-Visit https://galaxy.ansible.com/list#/roles and search for “short-stack”.
+Visit https://github.com/poetic/?query=short-stack to view a list of additional roles.
+View each role's tests/galaxy.yml and tests/stack.yml file for an example on how to use/integrate.

 ## stack.d